Saint-Fargeau station

-Saint-Fargeau (/fr/) is a station of the Paris Métro, serving Line 3bis.
+Saint-Fargeau (/fr/) is a station of the Paris Metro, serving Line 3bis.
 The station owes its name to its location under Place Saint-Fargeau, which was named after the politician Louis-Michel le Peletier, marquis de Saint-Fargeau (1760-1793) who had participated in the French Revolution and was assassinated in 1793, allegedly for voting for the execution of Louis XVI.